codesharedot/nexo-price-gnome-ticket/README.md

-# holo price gnome ticket
+# abbc-coin price gnome ticket

-Gnome 3 desktop ticker for holo price with Python and argos.
-Rename to holo.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for abbc-coin price with Python and argos.
+Rename to abbc-coin.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org